Thanks for stopping by!

 But please feel free to e-mail us if you have an antique clock for us to sell, or if you want to buy one of ours.
 Yes, we know, this section makes it sound like we're standoffish and don't want to help people.
 That's not the case at all... really.

-If you're looking for great researched "free advice", we suggest that you spend the seventy bucks and join the NAWCC.
+If you're looking for great researched "free advice", we suggest that you spend the eighty bucks and join the NAWCC.
 This will give you FREE access to their research staff at the National Clock Museum in PA and their online chat areas.
 We've been a member since 1973 and will be pleased to act as your sponsor!
-It is worth the cost of membership just to get their bi-monthly, beautifully produced, glossy and highly informative "Bulletin" magazine.
+It is worth the cost of membership just to get their bi-monthly, beautifully produced and highly informative "Bulletin" magazine.

 This is the only organization in the country focused on collecting, repair and history of antique clocks and watches.
 There are lots of regional "meets" where clocks and parts are sold and you can attend if you are a member.
 Most areas also have a monthly meeting where collectors gather.
 The NAWCC has been of tremendous benefit to many over the years.